solidusio/solidus/guides/shipments/overview-of-shipments.md

 - [Price sack](https://github.com/solidusio/solidus/blob/master/core/app/models/spree/calculator/shipping/price_sack.rb)
   (which offers variable shipping cost that depends on order total)

-Flexible rate is defined as a flat rate for the first product, plus a different flat rate for each additional product.

 If you want to estimate shipping rates using carrier APIs, You can use an extension like [`solidus_active_shipping`][solidus-active-shipping].
 Or, if you have other complex needs, you can create a [custom shipping calculators][custom-shipping-calculators] for more information.

+[custom-shipping-calculators]: custom-shipping-calculators.html.markdown

 ### Shipping rates

 For each shipment, a `Spree::ShippingRate` object is created for each of your store's shipping methods.
-These objects calculate how much the shipment would cost if it were sent by each of the available shipping methods:
+These objects represent the cost of the shipment as calculated by each shipping method's calculator.

 | `Spree::ShippingRate` | 1     | 2     | 3     | Description                                         |
 |-----------------------|-------|-------|-------|-----------------------------------------------------|